ILCEPP applicant's guide

 Mail applications to:

-Indigenous and Local Communities Engagement and Participation Program (ILCEPP)
+Indigenous and Local Communities Engagement and Partnership Program (ILCEPP)

 330 Sparks St., Place de Ville, – Tower C (AHSB)